-Social norms are everywhere — and they can be especially useful in the realm of public health.
+Social norms are everywhere, and they can be exceedingly useful in the realm of public health and health communication — you know, our very favorite realm.
 Studies have shown that social norms can influence health behaviors like eating habits and physical activity.
-Or take teen vaping: teens who think it’s normal for their peers to vape are more likely to start doing it themselves.
+Or take teen vaping: Teens who think it’s normal for their peers to vape are more likely to start doing it themselves.

 The bottom line: Harness the power of social norms to promote healthy behaviors.

-Tweet about it: Social norms can go a long way toward influencing health behaviors. @CommunicateHlth explains how we can harness these positive peer-pressure powerhouses in our #HealthLit materials: https://communicatehealth.com/wehearthealthliteracy/whats-the-norm/
+Tweet about it: Social norms can go a long way toward influencing health behaviors. @CommunicateHlth explains how we can harness these positive peer-pressure powerhouses in our #HealthComm materials: https://bit.ly/3LAN4x0 #HealthLiteracy